The best online sales today: Solo Stove, AirPods Pro, Aerogarden and more | CNN Underscored

 Eufy Security Wi-Fi Video Doorbell ($109.99, originally $159.99; amazon.com)

 Protect your home for less now that the Eufy Security Wi-Fi Video Doorbell is now on sale at Amazon.
-Record video of the outside of your home with HD resolution, while being able to speak to visitors in real-time with a two-way radio.
+Record video of the outside of your home with HD resolution while being able to speak to visitors in real time with a two-way radio.
 With smart AI technology that can detect body forms, you’ll only get alerted when a human is at your door.
 Right now when you clip the coupon on Amazon, you’ll get an additional $10 off the sale price.

 Aerogarden Harvest 360 Indoor Garden ($83.99, originally $149.95; amazon.com)